High Availability

 For Cisco SD-WAN Controllers in the same data center, they can have the same controller group identifier or different identifiers:

 • If the Cisco SD-WAN Controllers have the same controller group identifier, a Cisco IOS XE Catalyst SD-WAN device establishes a control connection to any one of them.
 If that Cisco SD-WAN Controller becomes unreachable, the router simply establishes a control connection with another one of the controllers in the data center.
-As an example of how this might work, if one Cisco SD-WAN Controller becomes unavailable during a software upgrade, the Cisco IOS XE Catalyst SD-WAN device immediately establishes a new TLOC with another Cisco SD-WAN Controller, and the router's network operation is not interrupted.
+As an example of how this might work, if one Cisco SD-WAN Controller becomes unavailable during a software upgrade, the Cisco IOS XE Catalyst SD-WAN device immediately establishes control connections and an OMP session with another Cisco SD-WAN Controller, and the router's network operation is not interrupted.
 This network design provides redundancy among Cisco SD-WAN Controllers in a data center.

 • If the Cisco SD-WAN Controllers have different controller group identifiers, a Cisco IOS XE Catalyst SD-WAN device can use one controller as the preferred and the other as backup.
 As an example of how this might work, if you are upgrading the Cisco SD-WAN Controller software, you can upgrade one controller group at a time.
-If a problem occurs with the upgrade, a Cisco IOS XE Catalyst SD-WAN device establishes TLOCs with the Cisco SD-WAN Controllers in the second, backup controller group, and the router's network operation is not interrupted.
-When the Cisco SD-WAN Controller in the first group again becomes available, the Cisco IOS XE Catalyst SD-WAN device switches its TLOCs back to that controller.
-This network design, while offerring redundancy among the Cisco SD-WAN Controllers in a data center, also provides additional fault isolation.
+If a problem occurs with the upgrade, a Cisco IOS XE Catalyst SD-WAN device establishes control connections and an OMP session with the Cisco SD-WAN Controllers in the second, backup controller group, and the router's network operation is not interrupted.
+When the Cisco SD-WAN Controller in the first group again becomes available, the Cisco IOS XE Catalyst SD-WAN device switches its control connections and OMP session back to that controller.
+This network design, while offering redundancy among the Cisco SD-WAN Controllers in a data center, also provides additional fault isolation.

 Configure Affinity on Cisco IOS XE Catalyst SD-WAN Device

-For a Cisco IOS XE Catalyst SD-WAN device to participate in affinity, you configure the Cisco SD-WAN Controllers that the router is allowed to establish control connections with, and you configure the maximum number of control connections (or TLOCs) that the Cisco IOS XE Catalyst SD-WAN device itself, and that an individual tunnel on the router, is allowed to establish.
+For a Cisco IOS XE Catalyst SD-WAN device to participate in affinity, you configure the Cisco SD-WAN Controllers that the router is allowed to establish control connections with.
+By default, you can establish two OMP sessions and two control connections per TLOC.

 Configure Cisco Catalyst SD-WAN Controller Groups